miughetta/dig333-devlog/README.md

     Quiz Question: How can you autocomplete commands once you start typing?

 Git & Github Desktop: <br>
     To complete this tutorial, I reviewed installation, workflow and basic commands of both git and github.
-The following phrases are important commands that I believe I will rely on moving forward:
+The following phrases are important commands that I believe I will rely on moving forward: <br>
-        - git commit -m "message here": gets files ready
+        <li>git commit -m "message here": gets files ready</li>
-        - git add . : picks the files, the . prepares all changed files
+        <li>git add . : picks the files, the . prepares all changed files</li>
-        - git push: pushes the files from the computer onto github
+        <li>git push: pushes the files from the computer onto github</li>
-        - git pull: pulls the files from github onto the computer
+        <li>git pull: pulls the files from github onto the computer</li>
-        - git status: see the status of the files on the computer in relation to github
+        <li>git status: see the status of the files on the computer in relation to github</li>
-        - git merge: merges changes from the a branch into yours
+        <li>git merge: merges changes from the a branch into yours</li>
-        - git checkout file: checout a branch to inspect changes
+        <li>git checkout file: checout a branch to inspect changes</li>
-        - forking: create a copy of an existing repo
+        <li>forking: create a copy of an existing repo</li>
-        - git diff: quickly compares two branches to see thier differences Of these lines of code, I was unaware of the git diff line and think this is the most importnat thing I have learned in this tutorial.
+        <li>git diff: quickly compares two branches to see thier differences</li>
+    Of these lines of code, I was unaware of the git diff line and think this is the most importnat thing I have learned in this tutorial.

     Quiz Question: What are the benefits to using github for a project?